bradp/dotenv/README.md

 - You can define keys either as `WPENV_BLOGDESCRIPTION` or as `WPENV_blogdescription`, both will work.

-- If you'd like to define the location of your `.env` file, rather than the plugin looking for it, you can filter `wpdotenv_location` to be a directory path.
+- If you'd like to define the location of your `.env` file, rather than the plugin looking for it, you can filter `dotenv_location` to be a directory path.

-- You can also change the `WPENV_` prefix by filtering `wpdotev_key_prefix` to be a different prefix.
+- You can also change the `WPENV_` prefix by filtering `dotev_key_prefix` to be a different prefix.